JensKohl/Sonic2_ReinforcementLearning/README.md

 Our current v18 model is a specialist in Emerald Hill Act 1.
 The next phase of this project will focus on:
 - **Base Model Generalization**: Training on multiple zones (Chemical Plant, Casino Night) simultaneously.
 - **Curated Curriculum**: Implementing a training schedule that slowly increases level complexity.
-- **Transfer Learning**: Using our v18 weights as a starting point for harder boss fights.

 ---